Kingxukai/linux/Documentation/trace/coresight/panic.rst

 Reading trace data after panic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Same sysfs based method explained above can be used to retrieve and
-decode the trace data after the reboot on kernel panic.
+decode the woke trace data after the woke reboot on kernel panic.